peritext/peritext/CONTRIBUTING.md

 # Testing

 Unit tests are written in a ``test`` folder which is a mirror of the ``src`` folder which contains the actual source code.
-Please systematically write unit-tests along with your contributions.
+Please **systematically** write unit-tests along with your contributions.

 # Committing

-Be sure to use commitizen (``git cz`` instead of ``git commit``) while contributing to Peritext, in order to document your commits properly.
+Be sure to use commitizen (``git cz`` instead of ``git commit``) while contributing to Peritext, in order to document your commits in the clearest way.

-Peritext uses precommit to test and lint your code before allowing a commit to happen on the code: let's keep the project clean !
+Peritext uses a ``precommit`` hook to test, lint, document & check test coverage of your code before allowing a commit to happen: these precautions are aimed at keeping the project clean and easy to maintain !